ebenezerkojofrimpong/Bike-Purchase-Analysis/README.md

 Excel was used for the data analysis phase of this project.

-Outlined below are the key takeaways derived from the analysis of the data:
+**Outlined below are the key takeaways derived from the analysis of the data:**

-1. The chart shows that across all income levels, more men than women were buying bikes.
-2. Average income of males surpass that of females.
-3. People with higer income both Males and Females, were likely to purchase a bike.
-4. Females who earned an average income of over $55k were likely to purchase a bike.
-5. Males who earned an average income of over $56k were likely to purchase a bike.
+1. The chart below reveals a consistent trend where more men than women buy bikes across all income levels.
+On average, males have higher incomes than females.
+It also indicates that individuals with higher incomes, both males and females, are more inclined to purchase bikes.
+Notably, females with an average income exceeding $55k and males with an average income surpassing $56k demonstrate a heightened likelihood of bike purchases.

 ![Average Of Income Per Gender Segmented by Purchased Bike](Average_Of_Income.PNG)

 ![Average_Of_Income_Per_Gender](https://github.com/ziraefrimpong1/Excel_Project_1/assets/154938134/5dccff4d-0529-4eb8-8af0-cbf3ef98d48b)